Alibabade/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I obtained my PhD degree on Computer Vision and Deep Learning at National Centre for Computer Animation, Bournemouth University, UK, 2020.
-My research focuses on image/video based neural style transfer, in particular, photo style transfer, coherent video style transfer and geometry texture synthesis using deep learning techniques.
-I received my M.Eng. and B.Sci. degrees from Department of Computer Science at Jilin University in 2016 and 2013, respectively.
+I am an experienced Machine Learning and Computer Vision Engineer with 6+ years experience (including 3+ years commercial experience).
+I have managed and completed 7+ projects, which applies cutting-edge machine learning and deep learning models to solve real-world and research cases.
+I now work as an Independent Computer Vision Engineer, Freelancer and Incubator as well.
+My work mainly focus on software/system development and image/video/geometry processing.
+I obtained my PhD degree on Computer Vision and Deep Learning at National Centre for Computer Animation, Bournemouth University, Top1 animation centre in UK, 2020.
+My research focuses on image, video and geometry using neural style transfer, in particular, photo style transfer, coherent video style transfer and geometry texture synthesis.
+I received my M.Eng. and B.Sci. degrees in Computer Science at Jilin University in 2016 and 2013, respectively.

-I like to try new things about programming and applications.
-And I love sharing ideas with people and learning from them as well.
+I like to get my hands dirty on programming and try new things on up-to-date applications.
+I love sharing ideas with people and learning from them as well.
 I post many things on this website, and hope you'll find something interesting.